 Taught by teachers

-The Bachelor of Education (Early Childhood) is an accredited degree from a university ranked among the top 3% in the world.
-Designed and taught by experienced early childhood professionals and teachers, it is recognised by VIT and meets the national standards set by the Australian Children’s Education & Care Quality Authority (ACECQA).
+With Swinburne you can study the Bachelor of Education (Early Childhood) online.
+Designed and taught by experienced early childhood professionals and teachers, is an accredited degree from a university ranked among the top 3% in the world.
+It is recognised by VIT and meets the national standards set by the Australian Children’s Education & Care Quality Authority (ACECQA).
 So once you graduate, you’ll be qualified to work as an early childhood professional or primary teacher anywhere in Australia.

 A community of future educators

 At Swinburne Online, you will be part of an online community of future educators.
 Our education students have their own dedicated community site, where they share ideas, get advice and discuss their teaching placements.
 So you’ll learn from other people’s experiences, as well as your own.
 You will be supported by experienced eLearning Advisors (eLAs), and form valuable networks with professionals working in the field.